hasibzunair/learn-docker/examples/image_classification_model_serve/backend/README.md

 }
 ```

-Or, submit a request using Python like this:
+Or, submit a request using Python script:
 ```python
 python request.py
 ```